This summer, I summoned up all of my travel courage and joined a two-day tour to Chernobyl.

 You’ll pass through radiation scanners several times during your tour, and if they pick up on unusually high levels of radiation then your guide will help you to address the problem (for example, by rinsing off the soles of your shoes).
 To play it safe, most tour operators also recommend that you take a shower and wash your clothes as soon as possible upon your return to Kiev (Dream House Hostel has laundry facilities for their guests in the basement).

-It’s been two months since I returned from Chernobyl and I am obviously completely healthy (despite having accidentally touched a wall in the cooling towers, as you may have read in my full trip report).
+It’s been more than a year since I returned from Chernobyl and I am obviously completely healthy (despite having accidentally touched a wall in the cooling towers, as you may have read in my full trip report).
 In my opinion, the biggest risk in Chernobyl is actually stepping on broken glass or another sharp object.
 Reduce your risk of injury by staying on the designated paths (seriously, this is so important!), wearing study shoes and watching where you’re walking.
 I also mentioned that I got stung by a huge bee in the center of Pripyat – fortunately I am not allergic to bee stings, but if I was, it could have killed me.
 Keep your necessary medication, including Epipens and asthma inhalers, with you at all times.

 Are you prepared for an overnight Chernobyl tour?
 Now it’s time to get inspired by my photos (and very thorough thoughts!) about my own two-day excursion to Chernobyl!

 Have you been to Chernobyl?
 What tips do you have for someone planning an overnight tour to Chernobyl?